kanidm/kanidm/designs/ldap_gateway.rst

 * EntryUUID

 These should be provided through an ldapCompat class in kanidm, and require no other transformation.
-They may require generation from the server, as legacy applications expect their existance and kanidm created accounts would need the attributes to exist to work with these.
+They may require generation from the server, as legacy applications expect their existence and kanidm created accounts would need the attributes to exist to work with these.

 Entry and Attribute Transformations